AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/Terraform-AZURE-Services-Creation/2-Create-VNET.md

-# Create an Azure Container Registry Repository
+# Create an Azure VNET

 In this lab you will create a Virtual Network (VNET) that will be used to deploy your AKS instance into

-## Create the ACR Terraform Configuration
+## Create the Azure VNET Terraform Configuration

 1. You can find the Terraform configuration for Azure Virtual Network [here](https://github.com/thomast1906/DevOps-The-Hard-Way-Azure/tree/main/Terraform-Azure-Services-Creation/VNET).
 The Terraform configuration files are used to create an Azure Vitual Network.